frontity/docs/docs/frontity-cli/create.md

 ### **`[project-name]`**

 The _name_ of your Frontity project.
-It also be the name of the folder that this command will create for you with the files of your Frontity project inside
+It will also be the name of the folder that this command will create for you with the files of your Frontity project inside

 ## Examples